 Gresson Street Open Market

 I started walking on the Queen’s Road East and on my left I saw this street full of street vendors.
 The street sign told me this is the Gresson Street Open Market.
 I saw the small stalls selling plants, eggs, fruits, and other everyday items.
-Residents of Wan Chai walked, stopped, bargained and shopped.
+Residents walked, stopped, bargained and shopped.
 I sat down and looked at this small street market operational since 1950.
 It is a great example of necessity being the mother of invention.

 Read More – 10 Happening Street Markets of Hong Kong